Graduate Awards submissions will open on September 1, 2022!

 Paper Award Application Guidelines

-- All who apply for our graduate paper awards must attend the conference’s Awards Ceremony where the Peter C. Rollins Book Award & Graduate Student Awards will be announced.
+• All who apply for our graduate paper awards must attend the conference’s Awards Ceremony where the Peter C. Rollins Book Award, Graduate Student Paper Awards, and Travel Awards will be announced.
 Winners will not be pre-notified, and will need to present at the ceremony in order to receive their monetary award.
 At the conclusion of the conference, the Awards Coordinator will verify with the panel chair that the winner of the award has presented.

 Instructions